8 minutes read

 Testing is unfortunately a vast and lesser-known topic among developers.

-Automatically testing multiple scenarii for potential security breaches is a great way to make sure they stay closed.
+Automatically testing multiple scenarios for potential security breaches is a great way to make sure they stay closed.

 Laracasts provides free testing courses to help you get started.
 One with PHPUnit, the industry standard, and one with Pest, the best testing framework on this planet that modernizes and simplifies testing in PHP.